 Caledonia is a tiny village located in the state of Missouri.
 With a population of 132 people and just one neighborhood, Caledonia is the 533rd largest community in Missouri.

-Caledonia is a blue-collar town, with 41.67% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Caledonia, you'll notice that it is more blue-collar than most other communities in America.
+41.67% of Caledonia’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Caledonia is a village of construction workers and builders, managers, and professionals.
 There are especially a lot of people living in Caledonia who work in management occupations (16.67%), healthcare (15.48%), and office and administrative support (8.33%).

 Of important note, Caledonia is also a village of artists.
 Caledonia has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Caledonia’s character.